sedostheatre/sedos.co.uk/input/venues/bridewell.md

 ![](/assets/14516771093_8396f98cf1_c.jpg)

-*The award-winning set for Sedos' 2014 production of Into the Woods at the Bridewell.*
+*The award-winning set for Sedos' 2014 production of Into the Woods at the Bridewell*